jeyaramanHub/Smitch_repo/README.md

 GATT BLE is working with nordic RF mobile application.

-Please check this for your reference.
+Please check the updated files for your reference.